LAStools/LAStools/bin/lassort_README.md

     lassort64 *.laz

-z-orders all LAZ files with a default bucket size.
+z-orders all LAZ files with a default bucket size of 1.

     lassort64 flight1*.las flight2*.las -gps_time